-The Company completed the quarter with working capital of \$4,107,591 (Dec 31, 2016 - \$2,004,557).
+The Company completed the quarter with a working capital1 deficit of \$920,004 (Dec 31, 2016; working capital surplus of \$2,004,557).
 Being in the exploration stage, the Company does not have revenue from operations, and has historically relied on equity funding and non-arm's length loans for its continuing financial liquidity.